twosigma/marbles/docs/comparisons.rst

 Both marbles and pytest present some of the local variables present at the time an assertion in your test failed.

-While pytest presents just the variables involved in the assertion (and shows each sub-expression involved in the assertion), marbles presents all public local variables in scope in the test method.
+Pytest exposes only the variables that are involved in the assertion (and shows each sub-expression involved in the assertion).
+Marbles exposes any public variables that are in scope at the time the assertion failed, whether or not they are direcly involved in the assertion.

 Advantages of marbles
 ~~~~~~~~~~~~~~~~~~~~~